 I just finished my first solo product, Leaderboard, a SaaS app for managing competitions.
 I’ve done tons of little side projects, but I either abandoned them or I built them only to learn a new language, framework, or stretch my programming ability.
 I’ve had a lot of things going on in my life since the beginning of the project (just like everybody else).
 Regardless if I make one cent or not, I’ve finished a product (meaning I got software working to a point that someone could pay me and built-in a way for someone to pay me).
 Read more

-I am a budding software entrepreur located in beautiful Boise, Idaho.
+I am a budding software entrepreur from beautiful Boise, Idaho.
 I like creating software, because our work frees people from meaningless, repetitious tasks, often giving them a lever to move the world.
 I've worked on everything from a small ERP system, to trucking software, and now I'm on a team with a great group of people writing software for the marketing space.
-My favorite technologies include C#, SQL Server, and Linux (if only Microsoft released a *nix SQL Server).
+My favorite technologies include C#, SQL Server, and Linux (can't wait for all of those to be united).

-My non-work hours are filled with family and travelling, hopefully both! (<-- That's my beautiful wife and me in Switzerland).
+My non-work hours are filled with family and travelling, hopefully both!
+(The picture is my beautiful wife and me in Switzerland).
 I won't say no to either a Homeric epic or a snifter of cognac.

 © Copyright 2011-2020 Noel Herrick.
 All rights reserved.